Isla de Lobos: History

 It was first documented by Spanish navigator Juan Díaz de Solís in 1516 and named "San Sebastian de Cádiz".
 In 1527, it was visited by the Venetian navigator Sebastian Cabot during his expedition to the Río de la Plata and Paraná.
 In 1528, Diego García de Moguer sailed to the region and named it the "Island of the Snapper."
 In 1599, the island was visited by Laurens Bicker.

 Surveys conducted in 1997 revealed the presence of German navy sailors on the island along with Italian maritime personnel.
 There are inscriptions inside a votive chapel made of material to be attributed to German submarine use.
 In particular, some inscriptions in German that would refer to 1945 (July 1945) and others in Italian that read "Grazie per la Finita Burrasca" suggest mixed Italian/German personnel escaped from some safe harbor in Spain and through a long sail, running out of fuel and food, landed on this rock after self-sinking the submarine that carried them.

 Lighthouse

 In 1858 the Uruguayan government erected a lighthouse on the island, which was rebuilt in 1906.
-With its height of 59 meters above sea level, From the balcony outside, which is accessed by 240 steps, there is a wonderful panoramic view of the island and the coast of Punta del Este.
+With its height of 59 m above sea level, From the balcony outside, which is accessed by 240 steps, there is a wonderful panoramic view of the island and the coast of Punta del Este.

 In July 2001, it became the first automated lighthouse in Uruguay, using solar energy and other new technology.
 It has a siren that runs on compressed air to provide an alternative signal on days of thick fog.